Six critical global issues | What are the world’s biggest problems and how can I help?

 However, we work on educating many communities about the importance of protecting the local environment.
 These communities might then be compelled to select their leaders based on their effective environmental policies.

 Now it’s up to you to choose.

-You now know which global issues the UN considers primary, and how you can contribute to the UN SDGs.
-All you have to do is pick a GVI program to get started.
+You now know which global issues the UN considers most important, and how you can contribute to the UN SDGs.
+All that’s left to do is pick a GVI program to get started.